dr-guangtou/daily_astroph/astroph-1810.md

 ## Oct 16:

 #### [The COS Absorption Survey of Baryon Harbors (CASBaH): Warm-hot Circumgalactic Gas Reservoirs Traced by Ne VIII Absorption](https://arxiv.org/abs/1810.06560)
+    * We present a sample of 30 galaxies at 0.49 < zgal < 1.44 probed by Ne viii absorption to study the highly ionized circumgalactic medium (CGM) based on high-S/N ultraviolet spectra of z > 1 QSOs

 #### [Discovering AGN-driven winds through their infrared emission: I. General method and wind location](https://arxiv.org/abs/1810.06562)